 Winston tells Wick he must honour this man’s request in spite of everything. as they made an unbreakable promise.
 As per the rules of The Continental.
 Admittedly it would have been a quicker end to the movie if Winston had simply told him off for not keeping copies on an online storage site.
 But he doesn’t… (which is why we love Winston, and not just because he’s played by Ian McShane, British totty for ladies of a certain age).

 This leads to Wick contacting Santino and meeting Santino’s henchmen and henchwomen in the process.
 Santino asks Wick to kill his sister, Gianna (Claudia Gerini) so as he can gain more power and influence from crime lords.. as you do.

-The plot leads to a shed load of edge of your seat action scenes and suspense set in some glorious – and fantastically over the top in some places – settings.
-And an ending which will leave you aching for Chapter 3.
+The plot leads to a shed load of exciting action scenes and suspense set in some glorious – and fantastically over the top in some places – settings.
+And an ending that will leave you aching for Chapter 3.
 There are some great montages usually involving John Wick shooting everyone in his way from every angle possible and eliminating the bad guys with some more random weapons.

 There was so much more to learn about the characters and the rules of the Continental to learn.
 It was nice to see there was an Italian Branch of the Continental.
 Which makes you wonder is there one in every capital city?
-Is it run by an actor of a certain age that your mother / partner of a certain age would find irresistible?
-Does it have to be an actor of a certain age or could it be run by an actress of a certain age (for your dad / partner of a certain age), say Judi Dench running the London branch?
+Is it run by an actor or actress of a certain age that those of a certain age would find irresistible?

-Leading to the question of whether James Bond is actually a pseudonym for John Wick, and M is actually a W and it stands for Winston…. and … please, can Chapter 3 come out very soon because I’m aching to see who get’s on John Wick’s wick..?
+Leading to the question of whether James Bond is actually a pseudonym for John Wick, and M is actually a W and it stands for Winston…. and … please, can Chapter 3 come out very soon because I’m aching to see what happens to those who get on John Wick’s wick.